jex441/jex441/README.md

 - Authenticate users
 - Have a user portal where user's could update their information
 - Checkout and process subscription payments with Stripe
-- Send email and SMS notificiations with Twilio
+- Send email and SMS notificiations